-- Weekly quizzes will usually be given the last school day of each week in which there is no midterm or final exam, and may last from 15 minutes to 30 minutes.
-There are no make-ups for missed weekly quizzes. - Pop quizzes will be given once each week in which there is no midterm or final exam, and will last no more than 10 minutes.
-There are no make-ups for missed pop quizzes. - There will be at least 240 total points available across all quizzes combined.
-So, you can miss or do very badly on one weekly quiz and one pop quiz without impact to your grade. - Weekly quizzes will cover sections up to and including 2 days before the quiz.
-If you do the homework the day of the lecture, and ask questions the next day, you should be ready for the weekly quizzes. - Pop quizzes will cover sections up to and including the day before the quiz.
-If a pop quiz covers a section from the day before the quiz, it will be based on the readings and lecture, not the homework. - All quizzes end at the time stated.
-If you continuing writing on your quiz, midterm or final exam after that time, you will receive a 0 for it.
+- Quizzes will be given each week in which there is no midterm or final exam, and may last from 15 minutes to 30 minutes.
+The exact day will be announced 2 days in advance.
+There are no make-ups for missed weekly quizzes.
+Some quizzes will require you to work in teams of two, so you should find a partner and begin studying together starting the first day. - There will be at least 240 total points available across all quizzes combined.
+So, you can miss or do very badly on one quiz without impact to your grade. - Quizzes will cover sections up to and including 2 days before the quiz.
+If you do the homework the day of the lecture, and ask questions the next day, you should be ready for the quizzes. - All quizzes end at the time stated.
+If you continuing writing on your quiz, midterm or final exam after that time, you will receive a 0 for it. - Some quizzes will be graded by you.
+This will help you get a better understanding of your errors, how to improve, and how to present mathematical work (especially proofs) correctly.
+I reserve the right to give you a 0 on a quiz, if it appears that you are being overly generous in grading yourself.
+If you alter the work on your quiz during grading, that is considered cheating (see Academic Honesty).